 meets at Radnor Lake Visitor Center, 1160 Otter Creek Road, Nashville.
 Note: you must enter from Granny White Pike. web page

-Second Thursday of even-numbered months.
-6:30pm. (but the Feb 2012 meeting is canceled) AMERICANS UNITED FOR THE SEPARATION OF CHURCH AND STATE.
+Second Thursday of most months.
+7pm.
+AMERICANS UNITED FOR THE SEPARATION OF CHURCH AND STATE.

 .
 Further info: Charles Sumner (615-646-9946) or president@nashville-AU.org

 Second Saturday of most months.
 CITIZENS' CLIMATE LOBBY

 , 11am to 1pm at Goodwill Lifsey Center, 937 Herman Street